interstitialRedirectModalTitle

 Adapting to a New Home

-Now that they have arrived at Palmyra, the four female and five male sihek will adjust to their new forest home in aviaries built at TNC’s research station.
-TNC scientists will carefully monitor the birds until they have grown strong and large enough to be released, likely within a month of their arrival.
-The birds will need to acclimate in their new environment and learn to forage for local prey, including insects and geckos they have not previously encountered.
-Once released, the birds will be tracked, observed and monitored.
+Once they arrived at Palmyra, the four female and five male sihek adjusted to their new forest home in aviaries built at TNC’s research station.
+TNC scientists carefully monitored the birds until they were ready to be released.
+The birds needed to acclimate to their new environment and learn to forage for local prey, including insects and geckos that they have not previously encountered.
+Now in the wild, the birds are being tracked, observed and monitored.

 Closeup of a ten-day-old Guam kingfisher chick in a weighing container.